acend/quarkus-techlab/content/en/docs/10.0/104_processor-build-steps.md

 ### Augmentation

-The work in this phase is done with build steps handled by the Build Step Processors (`AppinfoProcessor`).
+The work in this phase is done with build steps handled by the Build Step Processors (`TechlabExtensionAppinfoProcessor`).

 A build step can produce and consume build items and may therefore depend on each other.
 Think about a build step which is consuming a build item produced by an earlier stage.
 For example build steps are able to access the Jandex annotation